 Role of parent

 Parents play a crucial role in shaping the attitudes in children which produce good behaviour in school.

 The majority of parents take their responsibility with regard to standards of behaviour of their children seriously.
 Parents should appreciate the need to provide their children with firm guidance and positive models of behaviour.
-The school can more easily implement the behaviour and discipline if it receives the active support of the parents.
+The school can implement good behaviour and disciplinemore easily if it receives the active support of the parents.

 Parents can co-operate by encouraging their children to abide by the school rules and by visiting the school when requested to do so by the principal or members of staff and by ensuring that homework is allocated due time and effort by their child.